microsoft/lymphoma-segmentation-dnn/README.md

     To run an lesion measures generation script, follow the detailed instructions given in [/documentation/generate_lesion_measures.md](/documentation/generate_lesion_measures.md).

-- **Data analysis:**
-    We also provide some codes for performing data analysis, plotting and visualization.
-They can be found under [/data_analysis](/data_analysis/).
-These are just meant as tutorials and will likely not be maintained.

 # Acknowledgments
 <p align="center">
   <img src="./documentation/assets/all_logos.png" alt="Table1" height="250" />